 Purchase price or any form of consideration transferred in a business combination is also measured at fair value.
 Contingent consideration is measured at fair value at the date of acquisition and subsequently remeasured at fair value at each reporting date, with changes in fair value recognized in profit or loss.

-Acquisition related costs are recognized in profit or loss as incurred iv.
-Non-controlling interests
+Acquisition related costs are recognized in profit or loss as incurred.